Journyx API tutorial

 Authenticating requests

-Notice that it says the server's response code is 401 UNAUTHORIZED
+Notice that it says the server's response code is 401 UNAUTHORIZED and the

 error message mentions needing to be signed in to access that resource.
 At this